ISISComputingGroup/ibex_bluesky_core/doc/dev/set_up_dev_environment.md

 ## Build docs locally

 To build the sphinx documentation locally run `sphinx-build doc _build` from the root of the repo.
 The generated output will be in the _build directory.

+If you want to preview changes live, you can run `sphinx-autobuild doc _build` from the root of the repo instead which will start a local, hot-reloadable web server.